apache/cloudstack-documentation/source/releasenotes/compat.rst

 of the UI reliably, depending on their support of Web standards.
 For best results, one of the following browsers recommended:

--  Firefox version 31 or later
+-  Firefox version 75 or later

--  Google Chrome version 36.0+
+-  Google Chrome version 85 or later

--  Safari 6+
+-  Safari 12+

 Notice Of Management OSes and Hypervisors to be Deprecated
 ----------------------------------------------------------